American Fiction (film): Plot

-Thelonious "Monk" Ellison is a well-read, black elite writer and professor living in Los Angeles.
+Thelonious "Monk" Ellison is a Black elite writer and professor living in Los Angeles.
 His novels receive academic praise but sell poorly, and his publishers reject his latest manuscript for not being "Black" enough.
-His superiors place him on temporary leave due to his brashness with students over racial issues and suggest that he attend a literary seminar in his hometown of Boston.
+His college superiors place him on temporary leave due to his brashness with students over racial issues and suggest that he attend a literary seminar in his hometown of Boston.
 His panel at the seminar is sparsely attended, in contrast to a packed room for an interview with Sintara Golden, whose bestselling novel We's Lives in Da Ghetto shamelessly panders to Black stereotypes.

-In Boston, Monk has dinner with his mother Agnes, who has Alzheimer's disease, and his sister Lisa, a physician.
+In Boston, Monk has dinner with his mother Agnes, who shows signs of Alzheimer's disease, and his sister Lisa, a physician.
 While having drinks with Monk, Lisa suffers a fatal heart attack.
 Their estranged brother Cliff, a plastic surgeon, attends Lisa's funeral.
 Newly divorced and out of the closet, Cliff engages in frequent drug use and casual sex.
-Monk meets Coraline, a lawyer living across the street from his mother's beach house, and begins dating her.
+Monk meets Coraline, a lawyer living across the street from his mother's beach house and begins dating her.

 Frustrated by the costs of care for his mother and resenting Sintara's success, Monk writes My Pafology, a fake memoir novel mocking the literary stereotypes expected from Black writers: melodramatic plots, deadbeat dads, gang violence, and drugs.
 After submitting it to publishers out of contempt, he is shocked to be offered a $750,000 advance, which he reluctantly accepts to pay for his mother's care.
-His agent Arthur convinces him to adopt a cover persona, an escaped convict named "Stagg R. Leigh", to protect his reputation.
-As "Stagg", Monk is offered a movie deal from film producer Wiley.
+During a call with a prospective publisher, his agent Arthur improvises a cover story that "Stagg R. Leigh", the pseudonym Monk adopted for the novel, is a wanted fugitive.
+As "Stagg", Monk is offered a movie deal from film producer Wiley Valdespino.
 In response to patronizing comments by the publishing executives, Monk tries to sabotage the deal by demanding the title be changed to Fuck, but the publishers concede to his ultimatum.
 Monk is invited to help judge the New England Book Association's Literary Award as part of a "diversity push" and he reluctantly accepts.
-Sintara is a fellow judge, and Monk is surprised to discover that she shares many of his views.
+Monk is surprised to discover that Sintara is a fellow judge and that she shares many of his views.